How To Know What You Can Put In Your Garbage Disposal Unit

 - Vegetables - The situation is the same as with the previous two points.
 You can put vegetables into your garbage disposal unit.
 Just make sure all the pieces are small.

 What should be avoided?

 Garbage disposal units are powerful as you were able to see, but there are still some limitations.
-We will help you get a better idea on what shouldn’t be put in them.
+I will help you get a better idea on what shouldn’t be put in them.

 - Plastics - There is no need to tell you that putting plastic items in the garbage disposal unit isn’t recommended.
 It can damage the unit!

 - Tableware - Always makes sure all non-food items are removed from the sink before you turn on the garbage disposal unit.
 If you make a mistake here, you can literally destroy the unit.

 - Oil and fats - In general, all grease substances should be kept away from the garbage disposal unit.
 On my tests, the grease had a huge side effect on the units.
 When it cools down, it will stick to the blades and all other components, which will have to be cleaned manually.

 - Pasta - This type of food will swell when it gets in contact with water.
 As such, it will clog and slow down the garbage disposal unit.
 Avoid it at all cost.